plone/training/docs/mastering-plone/features.md

 (features-containers-label)=

-## Folderish content
+## folderish content

 Go to "News".

 Earlier we created this page with its title "News".
-Therfore this page has the id "news" which we can see as part of its url `http://localhost:3000/news`.
+Therefore this page has the id "news" which we can see as part of its url `http://localhost:3000/news`.

 A page is folderish.
 To see its contained items, we change to '/contents' by clicking the folder icon.